Airports have fuel transfer systems that push fuel from remote storage tanks to aircraft on the ground.

 There are miles of fuel pipes that run underground and aboveground near airports.

-Fuel access ports are positioned where aircraft are loaded for flights.
+Fuel access ports are positioned using tooling platforms, where aircraft are loaded for flights.

-A truck that carries metering, pumping and filtering equipment connects to the fuel access point and the jet being refueled.
+A truck that carries metering, bottom loading station pump, and filtering equipment connects to the fuel access point and the jet being refueled.